-According to this research, women noticed an increase in the size of their pores between the time they were 30 and 40 years old.
+According to research, women noticed an increase in the size of their pores between the time they were 30 and 40 years old.
 During this time, they also recognized their skin surface was covered by more pores.

 Determining how to minimize pores can help you appear younger (regardless of your actual age).

 In this guide, we’ll cover a few essential pointers to help you improve the quality of your skin.
 Once you shrink those pores, you can discover the healthy, youthful glow you’ve been searching for!

 To start, your skin needs a little TLC.

 Clogged pores and oily skin just make our pores look enlarged.
 By cleansing twice a day, you can unclog your pores and reduce oiliness.